openthinclient/openthinclient-appliance/data/otc-custom-deploy/usr/local/share/openthinclient/documentation/README.txt

 We recommend to change the password after the first successful login to increase the security of the Appliance.

 The login manager provides a language selector at the top right corner.
 Please choose the correct language before any login to apply all the correct settings.
-Currently supported is "English - USA" (The default) and "German - Germany"
+Currently supported is "English - USA" and "German - Germany"

 Default password of the openthinclient Manager WebConsole